Distance:38 miles out and back

 This ride is a lot like the first 40 miles of our Gardener to Eugene ride—both gorgeous, canopied forest on a basically flat road along a pretty river—so which should you do if you can’t do both?
-GTE is longer, it’s flatter (so there’s no downhill thrill if you ride back downstream) and straighter, it doesn’t turn to dirt (so you can through-ride it), it’s not in National Forest so it’s a little more developed, and the scenery has less variety.
+GTE is longer, it’s flatter (so there’s no sense of downhill if you ride back downstream) and straighter, it doesn’t turn to dirt (so you can through-ride it), it’s not in National Forest so it’s a little more developed, and the scenery has less variety.
 The Elk River canyon is narrower and steeper, and thus the river does more tumbling that the Smith does.
 Overall, Elk River Rd is a more dramatic, more intense ride.

 Begin at the intersection of Hwy 101 and Elk Creek Road and ride east until ECR Y’s into NF 5325 and NF 5201, which both immediately turn to dirt (there’s a small sign with the road numbers before the Y); turn around and ride back.
 The road is a consistent 1-2% pitch.
 Ignore Mapmyride’s elevation profile, which looks like a rip saw, and elevation total of 4800+ ft, which is insane.
 You will gain 800 ft on the ride in, for an average climbing rate of about 45 ft per mile.
 Towards the end there are a few short 4-5% pitches.
 In other words, no work at all, but just enough pitch to let you do stretches of the return ride at 18-20 mph.
 The road surface is consistently good—there are a few major cracks, but they’re all longitudinal so you ride alongside them rather than over them.